banbara/teaspoon/README.md

 ```

 ### NOTE
-This package includes the program `bin/validator.cc` that validates a
+This package includes a program `bin/validator.cc` that validates a
 solution for a CB-CTT instance for all the five formulations.
-This
-program was developed by Andrea Schaerf and Luca Di Gaspero.
+This program was developed by Andrea Schaerf and Luca Di Gaspero.

 ### LICENSE